lizramos611/HTML-Practice-Recode/README.md

-READ ME- REFACTOR CODE
+#REFACTOR CODE

-For my coding bootcamp, my task was to use the starter code and refactor it.
-So with this webpage I made it more accesibles, added some comments for people to follow along and combined many elements to avoid so much going on at once on both the HTML & CSS pages.
+<p>For my coding bootcamp, my task was to use the starter code and refactor it.
+So with this webpage I made it more accesibles, added some comments for people to follow along and combined many elements to avoid so much going on at once on both the HTML & CSS pages. </p>

     HTML
     Replaced all div classes with sections & articles ID's & classes